jisc-services/Public-Documentation/PublicationsRouter/v2/sword-out/REPOSITORY.md

     dspace/config/modules/swordv2-server.cfg

-By default it will crosswalk a broad selection of Dublin Core fields, and you can customise that here.
-[More info](https://wiki.duraspace.org/display/DSDOC5x/Metadata+and+Bitstream+Format+Registries)
+By default it will crosswalk a broad selection of Dublin Core fields, but this may be customised.
+See [here](https://wiki.duraspace.org/display/DSDOC5x/Metadata+and+Bitstream+Format+Registries) for more information.

-If you wish to also support RIOXX you may need to extend your EntryIngester implementation.
+If you wish to also support RIOXX into your DSpace repository, there are some repository pacthes (versions 3, 4 or 5) available on request by email to info@atmire.com.